 5. Where can I find more resources on autism in adults?

-• Explore reputable organizations, support groups, and online platforms dedicated to adult autism for more information.
+• Seek out trusted organizations, support groups, and online communities related to adult autism for further resources.

 References: